WIMM-IT/heracles/README.md

 - `HYDRA_TOKEN` : auth token in the format `unit/user:encodedpassword` (including the `:`)

 Environment variables were chosen because they can be easily populated by secrets managment systems and can be injected into containerised environments.

+# Automated Certificate requests

+`heracles` can be used to automate the process of requesting server certificates using DNS-01 authentication.
+Plugin scripts are provided for WinAcme and CertBot in the `Scripts` folder.
+See the comments sections at the top of the files for guidance on usage.

 # Examples